 - Reliable Edge Support: The Nolah has sturdy edges.
 This allows you to comfortably sleep or sit along the mattress perimeter.

 - Sleeps Cool: Nolah’s AirFoam doesn’t sleep as hot as the foam found in most all-foam mattresses.
-This supports cool sleep and is a great mattress for hot sleepers.

 - Off-Gassing: Most all-foam beds emit small particles into the air right after they’re removed from their box, creating a mild odor known as off-gassing.
 The Nolah had this temporary scent when we set it up, but it went away in a few hours.